When is Succession season 3 released? Cast, trailer and latest news

 Succession would be nothing without its ensemble of players, both major and minor.
 We fully expect lead stars Brian Cox (Logan), Jeremy Strong (Kendall), Sarah Snook (Shiv), Kieran Culkin (Roman), Alan Ruck (Connor), Matthew MacFadyen (Tom) and Nicholas Braun (Greg) to return, along with supporting actors J Smith Cameron (Gerri) and Justine Lupe (Willa).

-The cast have been nominated and won various awards for their portrayals, and in July, season two racked up 18 Emmy nods in total.
+The cast have been nominated and won various awards for their portrayals, and in July, season two racked up 18 Emmy nods in total, winning seven.

+Deadline reports that three recurring characters are joining as permanent fixtures.
+Connor Roy’s girlfriend Willa Ferreyra (Justine Lupe), Waystar RoyCo’s chief financial officer Karl Muller (David Rasche) and Hugo Baker (Fisher Stevens) are joining season three with, obviously, bigger parts to play in the ongoing machinations of the Roy dynasty.

 British actor Matthew Macfadyen, who plays supporting character Tom Wambsgans, revealed in July 2020 that he had been on his way to the supermarket when he heard that he’d been nominated for an Emmy.